State Employees’ Credit Union mortgage review

 Pros and cons of State Employees’ Credit Union

 - No application or credit report fees.
 SECU is transparent about its origination fee and doesn’t charge application or credit report fees.

 - Lists interest rates on its website.
 SECU publishes its lending rates, including the fully indexed rate and APR.
 Customers can find which loan best fits their situation — such as loan type and loan-to-value ratio — to get an interest rate estimate.

 - Mortgage Assistance Program.
-SECU is willing to work with borrowers that fall behind on their loan payments.
+SECU is willing to work with borrowers who fall behind on their loan payments.

 - No government-insured loans.
-SECU does not offer FHA, VA or USDA loans.
+This lender does not offer FHA, VA or USDA mortgage loans.

 - Must be a SECU member.
-Only SECU members can apply for a home loan.
+Only members can apply for a mortgage loan.
 Members must have a minimum $25 share account.
 If your account drops below $25, you’ll incur a service fee.

 - Most home loans are only available in five states.
-Fixed- and adjustable-rate mortgages are restricted to homes in North Carolina, South Carolina, Virginia, Georgia and Tennessee.
+Fixed- and adjustable-rate mortgages are restricted to homes in Georgia, North Carolina, South Carolina, Tennessee and Virginia.

 In 1937, State Employees’ Credit Union (SECU) started with 17 members.
 Today, it serves over 2.4 million members, with over $40 billion in assets.
 It has more than 260 branch locations and offers loan products, investment accounts, insurance and estate planning.